 Can dogs eat watermelon seeds?

 No, dogs should not eat watermelon seeds.
 Before feeding your dog watermelon, remove the seeds.
 Seedless watermelons still contain thin, white seeds that may cause stomach upset.
-Be sure to take the time to remove these seeds to avoid health problems with your dog.
+To ensure your dog eats watermelon safely, take the time to remove these seeds to avoid health problems with your pup.

 Can dogs eat watermelon rind?